 Age of Learning’s management team includes individuals with diverse backgrounds in entrepreneurship, content development, technology, media, entertainment, consumer research, international business, and finance.

 Doug Dohring is a California-based entrepreneur who has led several companies to success over the past three decades.
-Doug founded Age of Learning, Inc., in February 2007, which brought together experts in the field of education, creative content developers, and engineers to develop and launch ABCmouse.com, the most comprehensive digital learning resource for children ages 2—8.
-Winner of numerous awards from national education, parent, and media organizations, ABCmouse offers a comprehensive expert-designed curriculum for preschool, pre-k, kindergarten, 1st grade, and 2nd grade.
-ABCmouse is regularly ranked as the leading children's learning app for iOS and Android.
+Doug founded Age of Learning, Inc., in February 2007, and the company has brought together experts in the field of education, creative content developers, and engineers to develop and launch ABCmouse.com, the most comprehensive digital learning resource for children ages 2—8.
+Winner of numerous awards from national education, parent, and media organizations, ABCmouse offers a comprehensive, expert-designed curriculum for preschool, pre-k, kindergarten, 1st grade, and 2nd grade.
+ABCmouse is regularly ranked as the top-grossing children's learning app for iOS and Android.
 To date, children have completed more than 2 billion learning activities on ABCmouse.

 Prior to founding Age of Learning, Doug founded NeoPets, Inc., in February 2000.
 Neopets.com rapidly became one of the world’s top-ranked websites, generating more than 8 billion page views per month in 11 languages globally.
-Advertising Age named Doug one of the Top 100 Marketers of the Year in 2001, and in 2002, with the expansion of NeoPets into Asia, Neopets and Doug were the subject of a Harvard Business School Case Study.
-Doug served as Chairman and CEO of NeoPets, Inc., from its inception through its $160 million sale to Viacom in June of 2005.
+Advertising Age named Doug one of the Top 100 Marketers of the Year in 2001.
+In 2002, with the expansion of NeoPets into Asia, Neopets and Doug were the subject of a Harvard Business School Case Study on the company's viral growth and user engagement.
+Doug served as Chairman and CEO of NeoPets, Inc., from its inception through its $160 million sale to Viacom, Inc., in June of 2005.
 Before NeoPets, Doug founded The Dohring Company in 1986, which quickly grew to become a top-100 market research firm in the U.S., serving thousands of clients.
+Learn more about Doug Dohring...

 Farshid came to Age of Learning after 25 years of leadership in the computer, video, and mobile gaming industry.
 Farshid was a VP and COO at Electronic Arts Interactive, a $1.2 billion division that included EA Mobile, Pogo, Playfish, and PopCap Studios.
 He joined EA and Maxis in 2003 to establish the Sims Console Division.
 Farshid’s initial foray into the gaming industry was co-founding one of the premier independent development studios, known as Presto Studios, Inc., in 1991.